 Many growers want at least one variety in their selection which they can safely drill as soon as conditions allow without giving themselves a problem with masses of bolters.
-Our varieties, Haydn and Pasteur, have consistently shown the some of the lowest levels of bolting from both early and normal sowings, and this is one of the reasons for their remarkable and enduring popularity.
+Varieties such as Haydn have consistently shown the some of the lowest levels of bolting from both early and normal sowings, and this is one of the reasons for their remarkable and enduring popularity.

 The biggest differences to be found on the Recommended List are in the levels of early and normal sown bolters.
 While there are differences of just a few percentage points in yield, the differences in the levels of bolters are up to 600%.
 And worryingly, the levels of both early & normal sown bolters have been creeping up.
 Many are just unacceptable.
-Those deemed particularly unsuitable for earlier sowing are now flagged on the Recommended List with a # mark.
+Those deemed unsuitable for sowing before March 15th are flagged on the Recommended List with a # mark.

 With good resistance to bolting, earlier sown crops grow strongly and achieve the early leaf cover which boosts sugar yields, without the unwanted work of pulling bolters in the summer months.